 Many optimistic thinkers believe that stock prices will rise, and fail to protect themselves from precipitous downturns.
 Sadly, their illusions are shattered when their stocks lose 20 to 50 percent of their value in unforseen situations.

-Consider the impact of the damage to Japan’s nuclear power plants from the recent earthquake and tsunami.
+Consider the impact of the damage to Japan’s nuclear power plants from the devastating earthquake and tsunami.
 Emergency preparedness for floods, radiation, earthquakes and fire are critical for people in potential disaster areas.

 Positive Thinking has Different Shades.